MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

 ### <a name="glacc"></a>Prepare general ledger accounts for consolidation

-The chart of accounts for a company that will be consolidated must specify accounts for consolidation.
+The chart of accounts for a company that you will consolidate must specify accounts for consolidation.
 For each posting general ledger account in each company, you must specify the general ledger account in the consolidated company to transfer the balance to.
 This mapping lets you consolidate companies that have different charts of accounts.

 If the chart of accounts in the business unit differs from the consolidated company, you must prepare general ledger accounts for consolidation.
 You can specify the accounts to post debits and credits to, and the method to use to translate currencies in the consolidated company.